Trickle flow pipes for farm dams

 Maintenance of the inlet pit and the likelihood of blockage with debris requires considerable thought.
 There are both advantages and disadvantages of fencing out the pit from stock in a grazed paddock.

 A trickle flow pipe should not be laid along the spillway otherwise it will create erosion problems.
-If the existing spillway is already eroded it may require repair or even rebuilding.
-In some circumstances it may be desirable to construct a new spillway at the other end of the dam wall which then incorporates the trickle flow pipe.
+If the existing spillway is already eroded — it may require repair or even rebuilding.
+In some circumstances it may be desirable to construct a new spillway at the other end of the dam wall.

 Pipes should be buried to protect them from both sunlight and mechanical damage.
-They need to be buried to a depth of more than twice the diameter of the pipe.
+They need to be buried.
 There must be a continual fall from the pit to the outfall.